Knowledge management and business growth

-Build a knowledge sharing culture
+Build a knowledge-sharing culture

+You should try to build a culture in which knowledge is valued and shared across your business.
 Consider the best ways of sharing new ideas and information with your staff.
-You may already have regular meetings when you can brief employees and ask them to share ideas and best practice.
+For example, conduct regular meetings to brief employees and share ideas and best practices.

 Protect and exploit your knowledge

 As part of your knowledge management, you should also make sure that you protect any intellectual property that your business owns.

 Registering your intellectual property rights may help stop competitors from copying your intellectual assets.
 It may also allow you to profit, for example by licensing your business' knowledge.